MichaelSasser/matrix-python.github.io/content/docs/contributing/workflow.md

    feature.
 Your branch name would be `feature/#42-my-feature`.
 6. Install the required tools with `npm install` serve the website on your machine `npm run start -gc`.
+7. (Optional) Use `./utils/get_matrix_rooms <homeserver>`, e.g.
+   `./utils/get_matrix_rooms matrix.org` to render the user counter and activate some features.
+8. (Optional) Use `./utils/get_matrix_users <homeserver> <session token>`, e.g.
+   `./utils/get_matrix_users matrix.org "asdfoobarbaz"` to render the matrix user pills with avatars and activate some features.
-7. Open the URL `[http://localhost:1313](http://localhost:1313)` in your web browser.
+9. Open the URL `[http://localhost:1313](http://localhost:1313)` in your web browser.
 You should now see the website.
-8. Implement the feature (or bugfix) you described in your issue.
+10. Implement the feature (or bugfix) you described in your issue.
 The website in your browser will update as soon as you save the file you are editing.
-9. Commit and publish your branch to your fork (`origin`).
+11. Commit and publish your branch to your fork (`origin`).
-10. Create a `Pull Request` from the branch, which contains your changes to this repository's `master` branch.
+12. Create a `Pull Request` from the branch, which contains your changes to this repository's `master` branch.
-11. Once the pull request is reviewed and merged, you can pull the changes from `upstream` (this repository) to your local repository and start over again from step 5. **Don't forget to create an issue first.**
+13. Once the pull request is reviewed and merged, you can pull the changes from `upstream` (this repository) to your local repository and start over again from step 5. **Don't forget to create an issue first.**